shastaxc/WSBinder/README.md

 | `@`       | WIN                      | Must NOT put a `+` modifier and the key (e.g. `@F`)          |
 | `#`       | APPS                     | Must NOT put a `+` modifier and the key (e.g. `#F`)          |
 | `~`       | SHIFT                    | Must NOT put a `+` modifier and the key (e.g. `~F`)          |

-**Important if customizing keybinds**
-The keybinds for main hand weapon skills and ranged weapon skills should be mutually exclusive.
-There should be no overlap between the Archery or Marksmanship category and any of the others.
-Archery and Marksmanship can have the same keybinds as each other though.
-The reason for this is so that you can use main weapon WS keybinds and ranged WS keybinds at the same time.

 ### Changing targeting mode